vendasta/repository-mapper/README.md

   -t, --title string              Title of the PR
 ```

-### Positional Arguments

-* Repos: All positional arguments are repository names to run the script on.
+Pass as many repositories as you like as positional arguments.
 Simply provide the short-form name of the repo; e.g. 'my-repo' or 'another-repo'.
 The organization name will automatically be appended.

-* To use all recently updated repositories in the organization, see [using all repositories](#all-repositories).
+To use all recently updated repositories in the organization, see [using all repositories](#all-repositories).

 ## Script